Other recent blogs

 Reach out, we'd love to hear from you!

-IoT communication protocols are modes of communication that protect and ensure optimum security to the data being exchanged between connected devices.
+IoT communication protocols are modes of communication that protect and ensure optimum security for the data being exchanged between connected devices.

-As far as the IoT communication protocols or technologies are concerned, a mix of both IP and non-IP networks can be considered depending on usage.
+Regarding the IoT communication protocols or technologies, a mix of both IP and non-IP networks can be considered depending on usage.

 Types of IoT Protocols

-IoT protocols and standards can be broadly classified into two separate categories.
+Internet of Things Protocols and Standards can be broadly classified into two separate categories:

 1. IoT Network Protocols